-As executive director of OEI, Basil Safi is primarily focused on providing leadership, planning and the implementation of strategies that support Cornell’s community-engaged learning initiative.
-He manages operations of the Office of Engagement Initiatives, its core programs, and works with key campus partners to advance the university’s priorities in these areas.
+As executive director of the Einhorn Center, Basil Safi is primarily focused on providing leadership, planning and the implementation of strategies that support Cornell’s community-engaged learning initiative.
+He manages operations of the Einhorn Center, its core programs, and works with key campus partners to advance the university’s priorities in these areas.

 Basil earned his B.S. in civil/environmental engineering from Virginia Tech and his M.P.H. in global environmental health from Emory University.
 Prior to coming to Cornell, Basil spent ten years working with the Center for Communication Programs (CCP) at the Johns Hopkins Bloomberg School of Public Health on a range of international health programs.
 Basil is a registered professional engineer, certified health education specialist and former Environmental Public Health Leadership Fellow at the CDC’s National Center for Environmental Health.
 He has experience working domestically and internationally in Azerbaijan, Barbados, Bangladesh, Bolivia, Egypt, India, Indonesia, Jordan, Kenya, Lebanon, Nepal, Pakistan, Panama, South Sudan, Tajikistan, Tanzania and Uganda.